Golfon International's 2018 Scheduled Tours. Click the title to open full details of the program

 Zealand’s finest courses, from Auckland's scenic Gulf Harbour to the

-Remarkable Mountains, along the way you will visit New Zealand’s
+Mountains, along the way you will visit New Zealand’s historic sites and

-historic sites and see, first- hand it’s magnificent countryside.
-Auckland,
+see, first- hand it’s magnificent countryside.
+Auckland, New Zealand’s

-Sparkling Waters.” that supports the New Zealander’s addiction to
+supports the New Zealander’s addiction to outdoor life.

 You travel to Paihia in the Bay of Islands with sparkling beaches and